 One part soul food, one part gourmet, Suga's Deep South Cuisine offers a unique dining experience in downtown Beaumont.
 Focusing on fresh, seasonal ingredients, Suga's features elegant offerings including smoked duck in peach brandy glaze.
 Drop by for brunch on Sunday to enjoy crabcake eggs Benedict and live jazz.
-A private dining room is available upstairs for $250 rental fee and can accommodate 250 people.
-Restaurant seats parties up to 20 people with advance reservations at no charge.
+A private dining room is available upstairs for a $1,000 rental fee and can accommodate 250 people.
+The patio is also available for $300.
+The restaurant seats parties up to 20 people with advance reservations at no charge.

 Suga’s is located in the Coale Building at the corner of Bowie and Park in Downtown Beaumont, Texas.
 The Coale Building was built in 1914 and is listed in the National Register of Historic Places.
 “A lot of eye for detail went into it and trying to make it a diamond in the rough”.